Former names: Pacific Pearl, Ocean Village 1, Arcadia, Star Princess, Sitmar Fair Majesty

 MV Columbus was launched in 1988 as Sitmar FairMajesty.
 Initially ordered for Sitmar Cruises, in 1989 it was sold and entered service for Princess Cruises as Star Princess.
 From 1997 to 2003, the vessel (as MV Arcadia) was operated by P&O Cruises UK.
 In 2003 Arcadia was renamed to "Ocean Village", the sole cruise ship of Ocean Village brand, and later transferred to P&O Cruises Australia as "Pacific Pearl".

-Homeported in London-Tilbury, CMV Columbus targets the adult-only (16-yo +) cruising market.
-Still, in summer 2017 the ship operated a couple of selected August school holiday cruises for all age groups.
-Early booking deals on CMV Columbus offer special discount prices plus 25% single supplement promotion on booking the ship's 150 single occupancy cabins.
-Group booking deals provide additional discounts.
-The addition of the adults-only cruise ship in 2017 increased the CMV's UK capacity by 25%, (up to 125,000 passengers) or with additional 95,000 passengers.
-Columbus is operated as an adults-only cruise ship, with selected itineraries themed for all age groups.
+Homeported in London-Tilbury, CMV Columbus targeted the adult-only (16-yo +) cruising market.
+Still, in August 2017 the ship operated two school holiday cruises for all age groups.
+Early booking deals on CMV Columbus offered special discount prices plus 25% single supplement promo on booking the ship's 150 single occupancy cabins.
+Group booking deals provided additional discounts.
+The addition of the ship in 2017 increased CMV UK's capacity by 1/4 (up to 125,000 passengers) adding ~95,000 new customers per year.
+CMV Columbus was operated as an adults-only cruise ship, with only selected itineraries themed for all age groups.